|Spring and summer are glorious in my Iowa garden with hundreds of True Lilies and other perennials in bloom.

-My flower beds are ready for a long winter sleep, but the Lilies still need my attention.
+By fall my flower beds are ready for a long winter sleep, but the Ture Lilies still need my attention.

 This fall my garden was a flurry of activity after all the green was gone.
 Lily clumps marked earlier this summer